Frequently Asked Questions

 Why is there an ongoing capital campaign?

-Since the Club’s inception in 1973, our membership has fluctuated between (75) and (95) member units.
-Our recurring infrastructure costs over the years have tended to to exceed our reserves, often requiring the institution of a capital campaign to fund project requirements.
+Since the Club’s inception in 1973, our membership has grown from approximately (25) member units, to more than (130).
+Because we’ve always felt the need to keep annual dues very low, our recurring infrastructure costs over the years have tended to to exceed our reserves, often requiring the institution of a capital campaign to fund project requirements.
 Such an instance was the spring of 2020, when a capital campaign was launched to make substantial enhancements to our facilities.
 The Board graciously thanks our list of supporters for their contributions to date!

 What improvements have been funded by the current capital campaign?